 There are some basic legal documents that almost everyone needs.
 They are:

 - An advanced medical directive (aka health care power of attorney)

 - A letter to your loved ones (to go with your will)

 And if you are like most people – you are probably putting it off.

 We devoted one of our Free Legal Guides to explaining wills.
 Click here to read it and discover everything you need to know about wills in Maryland.
 We explain every decision you have to make before you make your will.
 After reading it, you should be able to easily tackle this neglected task.

 If you become incapacitated and unable to manage your own affairs, how will your loved ones get access to your finances?
 How will your bills get paid?

-If you have the need, you should consider getting a power of attorney.
+If you have the need, you should consider getting a financial power of attorney.
 A power of attorney is a legal document that gives a person legal authority to act for another person.